aliles/filemagic/README.rst

 * Packages are hosted by the `Python Package Index
   <http://pypi.python.org/pypi/filemagic>`_.

-*filemagic* supports both Python2 and Python3, as well as CPython and PyPy.
+*filemagic* has been tested against *libmagic* 5.11.
+It supports both Python2 and Python3, as well as CPython and PyPy.

 Example
 -------